 - For a participant entering an ADP with 0 credits, a TABE test will have to be administered to determine the entry EFL.
-See instructions above for administration of the TABE. - For each class, the possible credits must be entered when setting up the class.
+See instructions above for administration of the TABE. - For each class, the possible credits must be entered for each participant when enrolling the participant into the class.
 This allows the State Office to track the number of credits attempted to compare to the number of credits earned. - For each class offered through an ADP, Carnegie units must be assigned as indicated in the local program policies.
 For example, US History is a 1 credit course or Health is a 0.5 credit course.

 When a participant successfully completes a course, the course completion must be recorded and the credits earned entered.
-If the participant earns a secondary school diploma or equivalent, it must be recorded in LACEs on the Education Tab.
+If the participant earns a secondary school diploma or equivalent, it must be recorded in LACES on the Education Tab.